They say that talent beats hard work, but I say that your input determines your output.

 2) Commit To The Process

-When you are truly committed to the process, you understand that some days will be amazing, and some days will be unremarkable.
+A true commitment to the process means some days will be amazing, and some will be unremarkable.

-When you are committed to the process, you also understand that despite how you are feeling, you still have 100 percent control over your effort.
+When you commit to the process, you know this.
+No matter how you feel, you control your effort.
+It’s 100 percent in your hands.
 You cannot let outside factors dictate how hard you work.
-You can make adjustments, do what you need to do, and then go home.
 If you want to have a remarkable physique, but you give an unremarkable effort, it will show.
-Your body will stay the exact same and then inevitably get worse.
+Your body will remain unchanged and will eventually deteriorate.

 Conclusion